 This ERP software supports large, global companies and handles all internationalization issues, including currencies, languages, alphabets, postal codes, accounting rules, and so on.

 Next, the Tier I Government ERP systems support large government agencies (mostly federal).
 The systems support governmental accounting, human resources, and procurement.

 Tier II ERP Systems

-Tier II ERP systems support large companies that may operate in many countries but lack global reach.
+This ERP system supports large companies that may operate in many countries but lack global reach.
 Customers of ERP Tier II can be stand-alone entities or business units of large global companies.
-One of a great examples of ERP II systems is EQUIP that is developed by HashMicro.
+One of the great examples of ERP II systems is EQUIP that is developed by HashMicro.